Top Questions

 My child already knows Scratch.
 What do I do?

-If your child has good prior coding experience in Scratch, then take a placement exam to skip to the next course in the core track.
+If your child is confident about the material in that class, take a placement exam to skip to the next course in the core track.

 My child has no coding experience.
 Is it ok?